hashicorp/terraform-provider-google/website/docs/r/compute_health_check.html.markdown

 successfully to some number of consecutive probes, it is marked healthy again and can receive new connections.

+~>**NOTE**: Legacy HTTP(S) health checks must be used for target pool-based network load balancers.
+See the [official guide](https://cloud.google.com/load-balancing/docs/health-check-concepts#selecting_hc) for choosing a type of health check.

 To get more information about HealthCheck, see: